hindu-comm/weblogs/manasataramgini/2014/07/2014-07-27_some-comparative-considerations-on-the-indo-european-religion-with-a-focus-on-the-roman-religion.md

 Indo-Aryan world: The Sanskrit equivalent of Pontifex is pathikR^it, both meaning the maker of the path (ponti= path; fex=maker).
-In the veda it is applied among others to: 1) To the god bR^ihaspati who has the function of the chief ritualist among the deva-s.
+In the veda it is applied among others to: 1) To the god bR^ihaspati who has thefunction ofthe chief ritualist among the deva-s.
 This is observed in the mantra of gR^itsamada shaunahotra:
-tvaM no gopAH pathikR^id vichakShaNas tava vratAya matibhir jarAmahe |
+tvaM no gopAH pathikR^id vichakShaNas tava vratAya matibhir jarAmahe \|
 RV 2.23.06ab
 You are our protector, the path-maker, the wise one; for your ritual we recite mantra-s.
-2\) It is also applied to human ancestors who were literally makers of religious path of Arya-s – the path of the gods.
+2) It is also applied to human ancestors who were literally makers of religious path of Arya-s – the path of the gods.
 Thus, such ancestors, who were mantra-seers, are worshiped along with yama:
-idaM nama R^iShibhyaH pUrvajebhyaH pUrvebhyaH pathikR^idbhyaH | RV
+idaM nama R^iShibhyaH pUrvajebhyaH pUrvebhyaH pathikR^idbhyaH \| RV
 10.014.15cd
 This salutation is for the seers, the ancestors and the former path-makers.
 Interestingly, the founder of the jaina religion chose the